 The P-Area formerly consisted of three storage ponds as part of the saline contact water management system from 2016-2018.
-P3 is the remaining cell with a limited capacity of 2,912 m3.
-More information on the decommissioning of the P-Area can be found in the most recent version of the Water Management Plan (WMP).
+P3, the last remaining pond was decommissioned and backfilled in fall 2024 to serve as a laydown and storage pad.